zerospeedzero/devsecops/README.md

 ## Hand-on Lab environment
 ### Pre-requisite of attending this hand-on labs

-1. Workstation OS: Windows 10, Mac or Linux
+1. Workstation OS: Windows, Mac or Linux
 2. Browser : Firefox or Chrome
 3. Network : Internet Connection
-4. Workstation privilege : Change browser setting for proxy (provided in Lab)
+4. Workstation privilege : Change browser setting for proxy (provided in Lab) or local host file
 5. IBMID (register it from https://cloud.ibm.com and send your email to chenggck@hk1.ibm.com)

 ### Lab environment description